Welcome to Football Facts - The Home of Football Statistics

 Overview

-Birmingham City Football Club is a professional football team based in Birmingham, England.
+Birmingham City Football Club is based in Birmingham, England.
 Originally founded in 1875 as Small Heath Alliance, the club went through several name changes—Small Heath in 1888, Birmingham in 1905, and finally Birmingham City in 1943.
 They currently compete in the Championship, the second tier of English football.

 History